ICTU/quality-time/README.md

 quality-time-server
 ```

-In the third one, run the collector:
+In the third terminal, run the collector:

 ```console
 cd components/collector